rocon/espo/README.md

 13. *sti/stas*

-The verb *esti/estas* covers both the existential usage (to be located somewhere) and the predicative usage (to be something).
-I propose splitting this verb up in two verbs: the verb *esti/estas* keeps being used for the existential usage, the verb *sti/stas* (with the e- dropped out) for the predicative usage.
+The verb *esti/estas* covers both the existential usage (to be located somewhere), the predicative usage (to be something) and the passive usage (to be done something to).
+I propose splitting this verb up in two verbs: the verb *esti/estas* keeps being used for the existential usage, the verb *sti/stas* (with the e- dropped out) as a new auxiliary verb for the predicative and passive usage.
 Examples: *mi estas en la domo* (I am home), *ĝi stas domo* (it is a house).

 14. *hi/has + -it*